gazpachu/joanmira/pages/work/2012-12-06---kittitian/index.md

 template: project
 ---

-As part of WCRS pitching activities, I was asked to build a responsive HTML5 prototype with a dynamically driven masonry type layout.
+As part of WCRS pitching activities, I was asked to build a responsive HTML5 prototype with a dynamically driven masonry-type layout.

 ![](/work/kittitian/images/1.png)